usbenedetta/quest/README.md

 4) Submit your analysis, your queries, and the outcome of the reports as a [.ipynb](https://fileinfo.com/extension/ipynb) file.

+#### Part 4: Infrastructure as Code & Data Pipeline with AWS CDK
+0) Using the [AWS CDK](https://aws.amazon.com/cdk/) create a data pipeline that will automate the steps above.
+1) The CDK application will create a Lambda function that executes Part 1 and Part 2 (you can combine both in 1 lambda function).
+The lambda function will be scheduled to run daily.
+2) The CDK application will create an SQS queue that will be populated everytime the JSON file is written to S3.
+(Hint: [S3 - Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html))
+3) For every message on the queue - execute a Lambda function that triggers a Lambda function that does Part 3 (just logging the results of the queries would be enough and no .ipynb is required).

 ### Q. Do I have to do all these?
 You can do as many as you like.
 We suspect though that once you start you won't be able to stop.
 It's addictive.

 ### Q. What do I have to submit?
-1) Link to data in S3 (if you complete Step 1)
+1) Link to data in S3 and source code (Step 1)
-2) Source code (if you complete Step 2 or beyond)
+2) Source code (Step 2)
-3) Source code in .ipynb file format and results (if you complete the Step 3)
+2) Source code in .ipynb file format and results (Step 3)
+4) Source code of the CDK application (Step 4)

 ### Q. What if I successfully complete all the steps?
 We have many more for you to solve as a member of the Rearc team!